 MSS notifications are sent to the active MGC by the dynamic trap manager.
 MSS notifications sent to the active MGC by the dynamic trap manager are converted to syslog messages by the SNMP trap manager on the MGC.
-For general information about configuring and enabling syslog messages and syslog message format, refer to Syslog server configuration on page 201.

 MSS notifications are intercepted and, if certain conditions are met, may be forwarded to the Avaya Security Operations Center (SOC) as INADS alarms.
 The SOC is an Avaya service group that handles DoS alerts, responding as necessary to any DoS attack or related security issue.